 When I started learning .NET, one person told me that FOREACH is two times slower than FOR.
 He said this without any grounds.
 I took it for granted.

-Eventually, I decided to explore the performance of both loops, and write this article to discuss nuances. (more…)
+Eventually, I decided to explore FOREACH and FOR loop performance difference, and write this article to discuss nuances.